Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Numerical experiments

-We present the experimental results of ALS-QR-BRE, ALS-QR-BR, CP-ALS, CP-ALS-PINV, CP-ALS-QR-SVD, CP-ALS-QR-DT, and CP-ALS-QR algorithms on synthetic third-order and fourth-order tensors (the details of synthetic tensors shown in Table \ref{tab-8}) in Figures \ref{fig-8} and \ref{fig-9}.
-The experiments involve running each algorithm for 20 iterations, after which we compare the time required for 20 iterations and the fitting accuracy.
+We present the experimental results of ALS-QR-BRE, ALS-QR-BR,CP-ALS-PINV, CP-ALS-QR-SVD, CP-ALS, CP-ALS-QR-DT, CP-ALS-QR and CP-GEVD algorithms on synthetic third-order and fourth-order tensors in Figures \ref{fig-8} and \ref{fig-9}.
+The experiments involve running each algorithm (excluding the CP-GEVD algorithm) for 20 iterations, after which we compare the time required for 20 iterations and the fitting accuracy.
+Since CP-GEVD is a non-iterative algorithm, we compare its runtime and fitting accuracy with those of iterative algorithms after 20 iterations.
 From Figure \ref{fig-8}, we conclude that our proposed ALS-QR-BRE and ALS-QR-BR algorithms require approximately half the iteration time of the CP-ALS-QR and CP-ALS-QR-SVD algorithms across different fitting ranks.
 Although the CP-ALS-QR-DT algorithm accelerates the CP-ALS-QR algorithm, the improvement is minimal, and our proposed algorithms remain faster than CP-ALS-QR-DT.
-In most cases, our proposed algorithms exhibit comparable or slightly faster iteration speeds than CP-ALS and CP-ALS-PINV, as shown in Figures \ref{fig-8}(d) and \ref{fig-8}(f).
+In most cases, our proposed algorithms exhibit comparable or slightly faster iteration speeds than CP-ALS and CP-ALS-PINV, as shown in Figures \ref{fig-8}(b) and \ref{fig-8}(d).
+Figures \ref{fig-8}(a)-(e) show that the ALS-QR-BRE algorithm has a significant runtime advantage over the CP-GEVD algorithm.
 Moreover, the ALS-QR-BRE algorithm consistently achieves superior fitting accuracy compared to the other algorithms across all synthesized third-order tensors and fitting ranks.
 From Figure \ref{fig-9}, we find that our proposed ALS-QR-BRE and ALS-QR-BR algorithms require less than half the iteration time of CP-ALS-QR and CP-ALS-QR-SVD across different fitting ranks.
 While the CP-ALS-QR-DT algorithm accelerates CP-ALS-QR and CP-ALS-QR-SVD, it still lags behind our proposed algorithms.
-For the majority of cases, our proposed algorithms match or surpass CP-ALS and CP-ALS-PINV in iteration speed, except for a slight delay in Figure \ref{fig-9}(e).
-In particular, the ALS-QR-BRE algorithm consistently achieves a higher approximation accuracy across all synthesized fourth-order tensors and fitting ranks, with particularly significant improvements in Figures \ref{fig-9}(a), \ref{fig-9}(c), and \ref{fig-9}(e).
+For the majority of cases, oour proposed algorithm matches or outperforms CP-ALS and CP-ALS-PINV in iteration speed, except for a slight delay in Figures \ref{fig-9}(e) and \ref{fig-9}(f).
+Across different fitting ranks, ALS-QR-BRE consistently completes 20 iterations faster than the total runtime of CP-GEVD and generally achieves higher approximation accuracy.